Frederick Starr (reverend): About

-The next seven years he passed in Western New York, as agent of the Western Education Society, and of Auburn Theological Seminary.
+He spent the next seven years in Western New York, as agent of the Western Education Society, and of Auburn Theological Seminary.
 Resigning the former of these positions in April, 1862, he took charge of the Presbyterian church in Penn Yan, New York, over which he was installed June 12.
 From April, 1865, until his death, he was pastor of the North Presbyterian Church in St. Louis.
-He was married, in 1850, to Helen, daughter of Prof. Henry Mills, D. D., of Auburn; she survives him, with children.
 Mr. Starr was the author of a pamphlet, published anonymously, in 1853, entitled Letters for the People, on the Present Crisis, (52 pages, 8vo.) which contained nine letters written from St. Louis, and discussing the influence of slavery upon the opening of Nebraska Territory and the building of the Pacific Railroad.
 This pamphlet had, it is believed, a wide influence.
 He also published a sermon on President Lincoln's death.

 He died in St. Louis, Missouri, of a fever, induced by overwork, January 8, 1867, aged 41 years.

+He was married, in 1850, to Helen Mills, daughter of Prof. Henry Mills, D. D., of Auburn.
+He and Helen had three children, including the anthropologist Frederick Starr.

+His papers are held at the State Historical Society of Missouri.